octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 type raffleEntrypoints is unit
 ```

-Adding the OpenRaffle entrypoint means to define the raffle entrypoint as a variant:
+Adding the OpenRaffle entrypoint means defining the raffle entrypoint as a variant:

 ```js
 type raffleEntrypoints is OpenRaffle of unit